dondanielon/hotel-io/README.md

 # Hotel IO

-A multiplayer hotel game built with Three.js, ECSY, and WebSockets.
+A vibrant multiplayer game that combines the strategic gameplay of League of Legends with the social interaction of Habbo Hotel, built using Three.js, ECSY, and WebSockets.

 ## Features

 - 3D environment with real-time rendering
 - Multiplayer support with WebSocket communication
 - Entity Component System (ECS) architecture
-- Performance monitoring with stats.js
-- Modern UI with Web Components

 ## Getting Started